kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 #### Student Name: Erik Claesson
 #### Student ID: ec222qs

+PS.
+The video can be found here: https://www.youtube.com/watch?v=vhtfAUXgSus

 ### Overview

 In this project I will go through how I built my own authentication system featuring a door that can be opened with an NFC card along with the help of a JSON Web Token (JWT) stored onto it for extra security.